general terms and conditions for addo sign

 Communication with third-party suppliers

 All communication with Nets and e-Boks is secured using a VOCES certificate issued by Nets.
 VOCES is a merchant certificate that represents a business, in this particular case, twoday.
-The VOCES is used to secure communication between different parties.
-Addo Sign supports the newest and securest encryption and is committed to updating it when essential.
-Currently, Addo Sign supports TLS v.
-1.2
+VOCES is used to secure communication between different parties.
+Addo Sign (the Solution) supports the newest and securest encryption and is committed to updating it when essential.
+Currently, Addo Sign (the Solution) supports TLS v.
+1.2.

 Delivery of e-mails to a recipient requires encryption of attachments as they may contain sensitive personal information.
 The attached documents are encrypted up to 2048-bit AES (Advanced Encryption Standard).

 twoday logs all access to the services with the purpose of tracing activity and documenting all events in the system.
-The logging registers the time of access and which employee has accessed the data.
+The logging registers the time of access and which employee has accessed the Customer’s Personal Data.

 Deletion and discarding